RAS06/RAS06/README.md

   <p> Rizwan Syed, Computer Science Student.</p> <br>
   <p> I write in: <ul>
     <li>Java</li>
+    <li>JavaScript</li>
     <li>C++</li>
-    <li>JavaScript</li>
+    <li>TThe appropriate langauges for web design, HTML, CSS, and the appropriate langauges for configuring files, XML.</li>
   </ul>
   <br>
-  I am familar with the JavaFX and JavaFX libraries, as well as Arduino Microcomputing, and a tiny bit of OpenGL.
+  I am familar with the JavaFX and JavaFX libraries, as well as Arduino Microcomputing, and a tiny bit of OpenGL. <br> Also an avid Linux User.
   </p>

   <p>I mostly work with data science and analysis, but I like to keep things interesting.
 I entertain myself by incorporating my sense of humor into my projects. <br><br> Some of my projects are as follows:</p> <br>